-- Resize rather than concatenate strings.
-String >> , creates a new string to use in modifying the old one, whereas String >> add: modifies a string.
-This is much more efficient. - If you have a choice between a method that modifies an object and one that returns a modified copy, use the method that modifies the object directly if your application allows it.
-This creates fewer temporary objects whose storage will have to be reclaimed. - Avoid generating temporary objects whose storage will need to be reclaimed.
+- Append to rather than concatenate strings.
+String >> , creates a new string that combines the receiver and argument, while String >> add: modifies the receiver.
+This is much more efficient in memory use, although otherwise performance is similar. - If you have a choice between a method that modifies an object and one that returns a modified copy, use the method that modifies the object directly if your application allows it.
+This creates fewer temporary objects whose storage will have to be reclaimed.

+- Avoid generating temporary objects whose storage will need to be reclaimed.
 Storage reclamation can slow your application significantly. - Keep repository files on a disk reserved for their use, if possible.
 Particularly avoid putting repository files on the disk used for swapping. - For large applications, you may need to commit incrementally, rather than waiting to commit all at once.
 There is a limit on how large a transaction can be, either in terms of the total size of previously committed objects that are modified, or of the total size of temporary objects that are transitively reachable from modified committed objects. - Consider trade-offs in indexing.
 While indexes can improve query performance on large collections, there is overhead.
-If the collection has fewer than about 2000 objects, the extra overhead in internal objects and index maintenance may not be worth negligable performance gain in queries.
+If the collection has fewer than about 2000 objects, the extra overhead in internal objects and index maintenance may not be worth negligible performance gain in queries.